OpenClaw Training (I): Growing into a Personal Assistant

 6.1 Vault Configuration

-The vault path is set via obsidian-cli set-default.
-All write operations target .md files directly — no Obsidian client needs to be running:
+Once configured, all write operations target .md files directly — no Obsidian client needs to be running:

-# View current default vault
+# View current default vault path

 obsidian-cli print-default --path-only